MPAS-Dev/compass/docs/tutorials/dev_porting_legacy.rst

 Okay, with those details as a reference point from legacy COMPASS, let's jump into developing the new test group in ``compass``.
 Use any method you like for editing code.
-If you haven't settled on a method and are working on your own laptop or desktop, you may want to try and integrated development environment (`PyCharm <https://www.jetbrains.com/pycharm/>`_ is a really nice one).
+If you haven't settled on a method and are working on your own laptop or desktop, you may want to try an integrated development environment (`PyCharm <https://www.jetbrains.com/pycharm/>`_ is a really nice one).
 They have features to make sure your code adheres to the style required for compass (see :ref:`dev_style`).  ``vim`` or a similar tool will work fine